spatie/laravel-model-info/README.md

 - [Freek Van der Herten](https://github.com/freekmurze)
 - [All Contributors](../../contributors)

+This package contains code taken from the `model:show` command of [Laravel](https://github.com/laravel/framework).

 ## License

 The MIT License (MIT).
 Please see [License File](LICENSE.md) for more information.